marcnol/pyHiM/docs/source/user_guide/fundamental.md

 These types of images are called **labels**.

-Steps of pipeline are executed sequentially in this order :
+Steps of pipeline are executed sequentially in this order:

-1. **makeProjections** : Projects all 3D images in 2D
+1. **makeProjections**: Projects all 3D images in 2D
-2. **alignImages** : Compute the best shift to align all 2D fiducials.
+2. **alignImages**: Compute the best shift to align all 2D fiducials.
-3. **appliesRegistrations** : Shifts 2D barcodes, masks and RNA with result of alignImages step.
+3. **appliesRegistrations**: Shifts 2D barcodes, masks and RNA with result of alignImages step.
-4. **alignImages3D** : Takes 2D aligned fiducials and find the best shift on Z-axis.
+4. **alignImages3D**: Takes 2D aligned fiducials and find the best shift on Z-axis.
 This shift will be apply on the 3D segmented barecodes at buildHiMmatrix step.
-5. **segmentMasks** : Segments 2D aligned barcodes and masks with two different ways for each.
+5. **segmentMasks**: Segments 2D aligned barcodes and masks with two different ways for each.
-6. **segmentSources3D** : Applies 2D shift, computed at alignImages step, to 3D barcodes.
+6. **segmentSources3D**: Applies 2D shift, computed at alignImages step, to 3D barcodes.
 Then, segments them in 3D.
-7. **buildHiMmatrix** : Filters the segmentation results, associates barcode coordinates with the good mask and makes the PWD matrix for each mask.
+7. **buildHiMmatrix**: Filters the segmentation results, associates barcode coordinates with the good mask and makes the PWD matrix for each mask.

-But there are specific routines for specific labels, so this is the real running order :
+But there are specific routines for specific labels, so this is the real running order:

 |Command|Fiducial|Barcode|DAPI|RNA|
 |:-:|:-:|:-:|:-:|:-:|